sustech-topology/TopCap/README.md

 This repository contains a collection of Python scripts designed for advanced audio signal processing, feature extraction using topological data analysis, and machine learning experiments.
 The provided scripts cover a range of functionalities from preprocessing audio signals and extracting persistent homology features, to training topology-enhanced neural network classifiers and evaluating a Gaussian SVM model.

+# Drawing

+This repository contains a suite of Python scripts for analyzing time series data through time delay embeddings.
+The tools provided here focus on visualizing the geometry of embedded data, characterizing the dynamical properties via PCA eigenvalues, and quantifying topological features (persistent homology) as a function of embedding parameters.
+These scripts are particularly useful for studying complex signals (e.g., audio or other sequential data) by revealing hidden structures and dynamical invariants.